Intel Integrated Graphics Processor List: A Detailed Guide

 Source: Wikipedia

 Intel started its journey into graphics with the Intel740 in 1998.
 It was one of the first graphics chips but didn’t perform well in games.
-Later, Intel introduced the Extreme Graphics series in the early 2000s, which was built directly into motherboards.

 These early integrated graphics were mainly for basic tasks, as they struggled with 3D gaming and high-performance applications.
-However, they paved the way for Intel’s future advancements in integrated graphics technology.

 Intel Graphics Media Accelerator (GMA) Series